MrJackey/UnityUtilities/README.md

 ### ReadOnly | [Link](Assets/Scripts/Utilities/Attributes/ReadOnlyAttribute.cs)

-The `ReadOnly` lets you control whether a field can be edited in the normal inspector.
-It takes a parameter to allow control for when it's unable to be edited, for example only in play mode.
+The `ReadOnly` attribute lets you control whether a field can be edited in the normal inspector.
+It takes a parameter to optionally allow editing in different environments, for example enable editing in edit mode but disable it in play mode.

-> Note that fields with this attribute can still be edited in the inspector's debug view.
+> Note that fields with this attribute can still always be edited in the inspector's debug view.

 ### ExposeObject | [Link](Assets/Scripts/Utilities/Attributes/ExposeObjectAttribute.cs)